Some States Require a Real Estate Attorney at Closing — Does Yours?

 48. Washington: Real estate attorneys are not essential for closing but may be advised by your real estate agent.

-49. West Virginia: The West Virginia State Bar Committee Opinion No. 2003-01 requires a licensed real estate attorney examine and certify the title and conduct closing.
+49. West Virginia: The West Virginia State Bar Committee Opinion No. 2003-01 requires that a licensed real estate attorney examine and certify the title and conduct closing.

 50. Wisconsin: Real estate attorneys are not essential for closing but may be advised by your real estate agent.